osmandapp/web/main/docs/user/personal/profiles.md

 ## Navigation settings

-You can read about all the navigation settings (routing, vehicle, navigation parameters, voice prompts, and how the map looks while moving) that can be set for a profile in this [article](../navigation/index.md/#navigation-settings).
+In the [Navigation article](../navigation/#navigation-settings), you can read about all the navigation settings (types, parameters, voice prompts or map view while driving) that you can set for the profile.

 :::info
 There are no navigation settings in *Browse map* profile.